2010 Tajik parliamentary election

 Parliamentary elections were held in Tajikistan on 28 February 2010 alongside local elections.
 A second round in one constituency held on 14 March.
-The result was a victory for President Emomali Rakhmon's People's Democratic Party (PDP), which won 54 of the 63 seats.
+The result was a victory for President Emomali Rahmon's People's Democratic Party (PDP), which won 54 of the 63 seats.
 However, all parties with the exception of the Islamic Renaissance Party were considered supporters of the regime.

 Electoral system

 Of the 63 seats in the Assembly of Representatives, 41 were elected by majority vote in single-member constituencies.
 If no candidate received a majority of the vote in the first round, a second round was held.
 A second round was also held in cases where voter turnout was lower than 50% in the first round.
 The remaining 22 seats were elected by proportional representation at the national level, with parties having to cross a 5% threshold to win seats.

 Prior to the elections the Communist Party had proposed abolishing the 7,000 somoni ($1,600) deposit required by candidates, arguing that it was too high.
 However, it remained in place.

 A total of 221 candidates contested the election representing eight parties.